 - 1 and 5 are the minimum requirements to make it work, but 4 is highly recommended for better reliability and performance.

 - TLS 1.0 and 1.1 are not supported.
 Make sure TLS 1.2 or newer is used instead.

 - 6 is required if you use Geolocation feature in the use case.

 - If your network only allows IP whitelisting, you can review this article for details.

 If you are using Zscaler Cloud Solution or a similar network security solution, you need to disable Deep Packet Inspection / SSL Inspection for *.rtccloud.net

 Monitoring Internet Bandwidth Usage

-In order to prevent any quality problem during video session, the global network bandwidth usage as well as SightCall specific usage should be monitored.
+To prevent any quality problem during video sessions, the global network bandwidth usage, as well as SightCall specific usage, should be monitored.
 Internet usage should never exceed 90% of the link capacity.

 The network bandwidth must be sufficient to support the targeted number of simultaneous video sessions (300 - 500 kbps per call depending on the use case).
 More details can be viewed here: https://support.sightcall.com/hc/en-us/articles/202614365-Bandwidth-Requirement-Data-Usage

-Depending on the network configuration, some bandwidth may even be reserved to video sessions.
+Depending on the network configuration, some bandwidth may even be reserved for video sessions.